Thorlabs Inc.

 • Nine 8-32 (M4) Taps

 The RB13P1(/M) Adapter Plate is designed as a replacement option for the standard MMP1(/M) grooved top plate sold with the stages above.
 Four counterbores that accept M3 screws allow it to be attached to the above stages.
 The 2.36" x 2.36" mounting surface is the same as the MMP1(/M) top plate that is included with the above stages.
-For complete details on the dimensions and tap locations of this top plate, please see the mechanical drawings below.
+For complete details on the dimensions and tap locations of this top plate, please see the mechanical drawings in Table 361B.

 The MMP1(/M) Top Plate is included with the stages sold above but can be purchased separately as well.
 This plate features two 3 mm wide central keyways in a crossed pattern to allow for rapid configuration while maintaining accessory alignment, making this plate ideal for fiber launch applications.
 This "crossed groove" design allows for the NanoMax stages to be used in a left- or right-handed configuration.
 The plate also contains an array of 4-40 (M2), 6-32 (M3), and 8-32 (M4) tapped mounting holes for securing and mounting various components.
-For complete details on the dimensions and tap locations of this plate, please see the mechanical drawings.
+For complete details on the dimensions and tap locations of this plate, please see the mechanical drawings in Table 361B.

 Part Number